psychon-night/bypass-youtube-adblock-blocker/README.md

 Once you're finished, it should look something like [this image](https://github.com/psychon-night/bypass-youtube-adblock-blocker/blob/main/Screenshot%20from%202023-10-16%2015-50-02.png)

 # I don't want to do it manually...
 Starting from newer versions of Request Interceptor, you can IMPORT rules.
 Download [this JSON file](https://github.com/psychon-night/bypass-youtube-adblock-blocker/blob/main/request-interceptor-rules.json) and click IMPORT on the request interceptor page.
-Then, upload the JSON file
+Then, upload the JSON file.
+Make sure to SAVE and ENABLE the rules

+Happy YouTubing!